jarus/flask-mongokit/docs/index.rst

 .. _pip: http://pip.openplans.org/

-Flask-MongoKit requires to run some packages (they will be installed automated if they not already installed):
+Flask-MongoKit requires to run some packages (they will be installed automatically if they not already installed):

 * Flask
 * MongoKit